 Quite correctly, this definition refers to the need to observe regulations that are in place to ensure safety and public health.
 The use of refrigerated mortuary facilities, a secure coffin or shroud, and safe transportation methods are all common-sense practices that can be easily accommodated in a modern natural burial.

 earthfunerals will see the burial of human remains, in low-resource, biodegradable ‘coffins’, on suitable donated land set aside exclusively for this purpose.
 These ‘natural burial grounds’ will be regenerated and conserved.
 In addition, each funeral will enable the regeneration of an additional acre.
 These ‘memorial groves’ will be created in recognised priority areas for wildlife corridors and bushland habitat restoration ~ creating living legacies in perpetuity.

-Starfish is auspice for earthfunerals and working to establish it as an independent ‘charitable enterprise‘, like Starfish, until it develops to a stage where it becomes more practical and efficient for it to establish itself independently.
+Starfish is auspice for earthfunerals and working to establish it as an independent ‘Charitable Trade Company‘, similar in many ways to Starfish, until it develops to a stage where it becomes more practical and efficient for it to establish itself independently.

 By using Starfish’s fully established systems, earthfunerals can promote its purpose, carry out feasibility work, raise funds, and commence its operations far quicker and more cost effectively than it could otherwise.

 At the same time, earthfunerals benefits from the guidance and oversight of Starfish’s professional Board of Directors and is able to draw upon our extensive network of Associates, professionals and collaborators.

 The benefits of this role have already been considerable, with earthfunerals having secured the generous support of a range of philanthropists and strategic partners (as detailed on earthfunerals‘ website here and here).